Voxeurop: Legal form

 Voxeurop was initially established as an association.
 It would keep this status for three years before becoming a European media cooperative (SCE) in 2017.
 Under this status, until 2019, it would remain a cooperative and participative company (SCOP), before becoming a cooperative society of collective interest.

 Business model

 Voxeurop's business model is based on financial support from readers, similar to The Guardian, but with advertising for non-members.
 Access to the home page, as well as some articles, is free, but the majority of the site is only accessible through paid subscription.
 Paid membership is designed to guarantee readers editorial quality and genuine independence, in return for access to exclusive content and the absence of advertising.
+Since 2021, Voxeurop has sold shares to its subscribers.
+In 2023, a fundraising campaign drew almost 200 shareholders from 27 countries and raised €25,000.

 With "Voxeurop services", the site extends its editorial activities by offering tailor-made editorial services and multilingual translation into all European languages.

 Like Osservatorio Balcani e Caucaso Transeuropa and Alternatives économiques, Voxeurop also receives a grant from the European Commission to coordinate the European Data Journalism Network (EDJNet) project.
 It is also funded by various European foundations, including the European Cultural Foundation and IJ4EU (Investigative Journalism for Europe).